Classic Inca Trail 4 Days to Machu Picchu

 Highlights

-- Enjoy the support of professional local guides and porters, delicious meals, and comfortable camping, making your trek safe and enjoyable.
+• Enjoy professional support and comfort: Benefit from expert local guides and porters, delicious meals, and comfortable campsites, ensuring a safe and enjoyable trek.

-- Ideal for adventurous travelers seeking a blend of nature, culture, and history in one of the most famous treks in the world.
+• Perfect for adventurous travelers: Ideal for those seeking a combination of nature, culture, and history on one of the world’s most famous trekking experiences.

 Itinerary at a Glance